FQX-AG/encode-solana-hackathon/README.md

 functional structured products to be issued on Solana.

 ## Solution
-The solution we aim to demonstrate with this demo is a hybrid where the negotiation of the product is done on a platform and legal certainty is provided Obligate's legal framework based the Swiss law for ledger-based securities.
+The solution we aim to demonstrate in this demo is a hybrid where the negotiation of the product is done on a platform, and legal certainty is provided Obligate's legal framework based the Swiss law for ledger-based securities.
 (The demo does not include the complete legal framework, but it is a part of the Obligate platform.)

 The issuer submits their offer which includes the **yield** and **initial fixing price**,